sachet-171/sachet-171/README.md

 ## About

-I am a Flutter Developer from Nepal with **3+ years** of hands-on experience building and shipping production mobile apps.
-My work spans real estate and ecommerce products, where I focus on stable, responsive UIs and reliable real-time experiences.
+Senior Flutter Developer from Nepal with **4+ years** building and scaling production mobile apps across real estate, ecommerce, and AI-driven products.
+I care about clean architecture, predictable state, smooth real-time experiences, and apps that stay stable and performant as they grow.

-I enjoy working across the full mobile delivery cycle — from clean architecture and Bloc state management to API integration, WebSocket chat, maps, deep linking, and store releases on both Android and iOS.
+I lead features from architecture through delivery — state management, API integration, WebSocket chat, AI-assisted flows, maps, navigation, and store releases on Android and iOS.

-Currently, I am strengthening my understanding of testing, CI/CD, performance profiling, and scalable app architecture.
+I have a strong **hunger to learn** and continuously sharpen my craft in scalable architecture, AI integration, testing, CI/CD, and performance — always pushing toward cleaner, faster, more reliable apps.

 ---